pjambet/redis-in-ruby/content/post/chapter-7-adding-list-commands.md

 end
 ```
 _listing 7.57 The blocking related method in the Server class_

+The `blocked_state` instance is only added to `client_timeouts` if there is a timeout.
+If the client specified a value of `0`, then the server will never unblock the client after a timeout and there is therefore no need to keep track of it here.

 We added a new method to the `Utils` module, to wrap the logic around writing to a socket, while handling potential exceptions if the socket was closed and the write operation fails: